 Biological controls (or biocontrols) are a potential long-term option for suppression of existing HWA populations.
 However, biocontrols only afford suppression and are not an effective tool for eradication of small populations.
-A release of biological control organisms was conducted at this location in the Spring of 2023 and is being monitored for establishment.
-The use of systemic insecticides at the application site does not preclude the potential for future use of biocontrols at the treatment location and should complement current biocontrol efforts.
+The use of systemic insecticides at the application site does not preclude the potential for future use of biocontrols at the treatment location.
 5. No treatment: